jonasbn/perl-mojolicious-plugin-openapi-tutorial-hello-world/README.md

 1;
 ```

-Then we add the acual operation, open the file: `lib/HelloWorld/Controller/Example.pm` and add the following snippet:
+Then we add the actual operation, open the file: `lib/HelloWorld/Controller/Example.pm` and add the following snippet:

 ```perl
 sub hello_world {